45 Drought Tolerant Plants For Dry Climates

 hardiness-zones hardiness zones 2 to 11

 Rose moss is an annual that is widely available and easily grown in dry locations.
 Plant it in a rock garden, along borders and edges, as a temporary ground cover, or in a container.
-This plant does best in a location with full sun and well-drained average-quality soils.
+This plant does best in full sun with well-drained, average-quality soils.
 Although it is an annual, rose moss may self-seed in favorable conditions.

-Rose moss is commonly used as a ground cover.
+Rose moss works commonly as a ground cover.
 Plants are vigorous and low-growing, creating a summertime carpet of tiny green leaves along trailing stems.

 Plants bloom in early summer and continue blooming until the first frost.
 Flowers are very showy and come in many colors, including pink, red, orange, yellow, and white.